Frequently Asked Questions (Because somehow I get those…)

 Run away… Haha, I’m kidding.

-I have two pieces of advice.
+I have three pieces of advice.
 One: just write.
 Don’t worry about editing, publishers, agents, or your book’s cover just yet.
 If you have a story in your head that needs to get out, then write it.
 All the rest of the writing life will fall into place once you keep going.
 My second piece of advice is to find a community.
 There’s plenty of online writing communities, and your local libraries and book stores should have a list of local writer groups.
 And lastly: Learn the craft.
 Read books on writing and editing.
 Attend conferences.
 Watch YouTube videos by skilled writers.
 Take some classes, whether online or in-person.
 Listen to writing podcasts.
 Just always be learning.

 How and why did you start writing?